jsqu99/spree_flexi_variants/README.md

 Version Notes
 =============

 The branch you are currently on (master) is an upgrade-in-progress to spree 1.0.
-It does _not_ yet work.
+Consider it beta right now.

-Please see the Versionfile for working spree 0.70 spree spree 0.60 versions
+Please see the Versionfile for working spree 0.70 and  spree 0.60 versions

 Version 2
 ----------